Support The Moscow Times!

 Military support might be Zaluzhny’s bread and butter, but there are of course other pressing concerns.
 A longer-term solution will soon need to be considered for the Homes for Ukraine scheme, which helped thousands of Ukrainian refugees settle in Britain.
 Because the visas only last for three years, visas belonging to the first arrivals will begin to expire in February and March 2025.

 As a former council leader, I saw first-hand how my community welcomed with open doors some of the 142,000 Ukrainians who moved to Britain under the scheme.
-Many of those original arrangements are now coming to an end after grants to host families stopped flowing, leaving Ukrainians struggling to find affordable housing in the competitive rented sector.
+Many of those original arrangements as hosts are no longer willing to house the refugees they took under their roof, leaving Ukrainians struggling to find affordable housing in the competitive rented sector.

 The scheme has so far cost more than £2 billion ($2.6 billion).
 With competing interests in the Treasury, Zaluzhny will need to make a clear and conscientious case for this funding to continue.